Deltora Quest 1: Plot

 The series depicts the adventures of Lief, the teenage son of a blacksmith, and the Good vs. Evil struggle of his country against its dictator.
 He initially lives with his parents in the city of Del, situated on the fictional island of Deltora.
 The main story arc takes place during a time of economic depression and political repression, under the dictatorship of the evil Shadow Lord.
 This is the second time that the country's welfare has been threatened by him: the Shadow Lord's previous attempt at power was foiled by the creation of a magical jeweled Belt that was able to repel his dark magic and drive him into hiding.
 Over time, however, he was able to infiltrate the royal cabinet and manipulate the royal family into wearing the Belt less and less.
 Eventually, the Shadow Lord also managed to corrupt the trade system, sever communication between major cities, and render civilians politically powerless.
 Having established chaos, he set his seven Ak-Baba to scatter the Belt's gemstones throughout Deltora, in "fearful places, guarded by seven terrifying guardians".
 The people's protection gone, the Shadow Lord assumed leadership.
 Lief, born soon after the beginning of this dark reign, is told of the gems on his sixteenth birthday.
 His father, Jarred, has reforged the damaged Belt so that the gems may be reunited.
 Wanting the Shadow Lord overthrown, Lief leaves home to search for the seven gems: the topaz, the ruby, the opal, the lapis lazuli, the emerald, the amethyst and the diamond, which represent each of the ancient tribes of Deltora.
-He is accompanied by Barda "The Bear", a family friend who once worked as a palace guard for the royal family, and they are later joined by the wild forest girl Jasmine.
+He is accompanied by Barda "The Beggar", a family friend who trained as a palace guard for the royal family until his mother's murder, and they are later joined by the wild forest girl Jasmine.
 Together the trio travel across Deltora in search of the lost gems.
 The locations of the gems comprise the titles of the books-with the exception of volume 8-and each gem has certain magical properties, which often assist with the quest.